gioblu/BIPLAN/README.md

 Copyright 2021 Giovanni Blu Mitolo

-Permission is hereby granted to You, free of charge, the rights to use, copy, modify, merge, publish or distribute copies of (the "Software"), subject to the following conditions:
+Permission is hereby granted to You, free of charge, the rights to use, copy, modify, merge, publish or distribute copies of the Software, subject to the following conditions:

 1.Use the Software only for experimental purposes